tarantool/doc/doc/getting_started/getting_started_cartridge.rst

     $ cartridge build
     $ cartridge start

-This will build the application locally, start 5 instances of Tarantool, and run the application as it is, with no business logic yet.
+This will build the application locally, start 5 instances of Tarantool and a :ref:`stateboard <cartridge-stateful_failover>` (state provider), and run the application as it is, with no business logic yet.

-Why 5 instances?
+Why 5 instances and a stateboard?
 See the ``instances.yml`` file in your application directory.
 It contains the :ref:`configuration <cartridge-deployment>` of all instances that you can use in the cluster.
-By default, it defines configuration for 5 Tarantool instances.
+By default, it defines configuration for 5 Tarantool instances and a stateboard.

 ..  code-block:: yaml